-If the Request for Tenancy Approval is received during the last 30 days of the Voucher term, the term of the Voucher will be suspended (stopped) as of the day it was received.
-SDHC will add the number of days that were required to process the request to the term of the voucher.
+If a Request for Tenancy Approval (RFTA) is received, the term of the Voucher will be suspended (stopped) as of the day it was received.
+If the RFTA is not approved, SDHC will add the number of days that were required to process the RFTA to the term of the voucher.